bushstas/state-master/README.md

   constructor(props) {
     super(props);
-    // use this if you need to have this context in getDerivedStateFromProps registerContext(this);
+    // use "registerContext" if you need to have this context in getDerivedStateFromProps registerContext(this);
   }